Grant to go toward program for helping protect Beaver Lake drinking water

 Beaver Lake provides the drinking water for one in five Arkansans, according to the alliance.

-The first forum, "What Do We Want for Our Communities - creating a shared vision for Smart Growth through a lens of ecosystem services," will take place at Northwest Arkansas Regional Planning office in Springdale from 11:30 a.m. to 1:30 p.m.
+The first forum will take place at the Northwest Arkansas Regional Planning office in Springdale from 11:30 a.m. to 1:30 p.m.
 April 27.
-Those interested in attending can sign up online at BeaverWatershedAlliance.org under the events page.
+Those interested in attending can sign up online at beaverwatershedalliance.org under the events page.